Shambhu Das: Kinnara School of Music

 By the early 1960s, Das was one of Shankar's most advanced students, or protégés, along with Shamim Ahmed Khan, Kartick Kumar and Amiyo Das Gupta.
 He was among the musicians selected to teach instrumental classes when Shankar founded his Kinnara School of Music in Bombay, which opened in July 1962.
 The school staged recitals and productions of Shankar's orchestral works, such as Nava Rasa Ranga in 1964, performed by the teachers and students.

 In September 1966, Das assisted in teaching sitar to George Harrison of the Beatles.
 After fans and the press learnt of Harrison's presence in Bombay, prompting scenes of Beatlemania outside his hotel, Das accompanied Shankar and Harrison to Dal Lake in Kashmir, where Harrison's training continued.
 He and Das struck up a friendship as the majority of Harrison's musical education involved learning Indian scales, a task that Shankar delegated to Das.
 During this visit by Harrison, Das escorted him to Benares and other sites of cultural significance.
 There, Harrison saw first-hand the aspects of Hindu culture and religiosity that would inform his work with the Beatles, including their 1967 album Sgt.
 Pepper's Lonely Hearts Club Band, and influence the direction of the 1960s counterculture in the West.

 When Shankar moved to Los Angeles in 1967 and set up a branch of the Kinnara school there, Das took over the running of the Bombay school.
-In January 1968, he played sitar on Harrison's Wonderwall Music album, which was recorded at HMV Studios in Bombay.
+In January 1968, he played sitar on Harrison's Wonderwall Music album, which was recorded at the His Master's Voice studios in Bombay.
 Das recruited the other local musicians for the sessions, which also produced the Beatles' 1968 B-side "The Inner Light".
 He appeared in the film Raga, a documentary on Shankar that includes scenes filmed over 1967–68 at the two Kinnara centres.
 In an interview in 2005, Das told The New Indian Express that he recalled visiting Chennai (formerly Madras) in 1968 to film the scenes there for Raga.

 Writing in 2013 in the journal Popular Music History, ethnomusicologist Jeffrey Cupchik said that Das's contribution to Harrison's musical and spiritual development, and its considerable influence on Western culture, had arguably been overlooked, as historians tend to focus only on the enduring association between Harrison and Shankar.
 He described Das and Harrison's friendship as "a relationship that has yet to be addressed fully by popular music historians".